Global Economic Outlook 2015 - Key Findings

 Click on the Chart to Browse Forecasts by Country and Region.

-Barring major geopolitical upheaval, global economic growth in 2015 will hold at a rate of 3.4 percent in 2015.
-The United States will continue to grow, but the expansionary phase will show signs of maturing, causing a moderation in profitability, joined by a variety of cost pressures.
-European economies have more scope to recover, but there are dark clouds—from slowing exports to emerging markets, especially hurting Germany’s growth engine, and a dysfunctional policy environment to tackle deflationary pressures.
-China will continue its “soft fall”, as government stimuli will have less effect and monetary policy will become tighter.
-Other major emerging markets will continue to grow, but growth will vary, depending on the pace of reforms.
-New geographies for growth, such as Africa and parts of Asia, offer opportunities to build sustainable growth models, but they also bring challenges on economic, legal, and institutional fronts.
-Downsides to the global outlook relate to intensifying political and economic risks; upsides relate to the ability of policy and business to invest in people, raise productivity, and rebuild trust and confidence.
+The United States will continue to register stronger growth than its peers, but the expansionary phase will show signs of maturing, causing a moderation in profitability and a variety of cost pressures.
+European economies have more scope to recover, and the recently announced QE program may help improve business and consumer confidence, and the weakened euro could help offset negative effects from slower exports to emerging markets.
+However, Europe’s dysfunctional policy environment to accelerate growth through investment and reforms could make the recovery look moderate compared to the United States.
+China will continue its “soft fall” growth trajectory, as already limited government stimuli will have less effect despite recent monetary easing, and expose the weakening of China’s creditworthiness more clearly.
+Other major emerging markets will continue to grow, but their pace will vary depending on the net impact of declining oil prices and exchange rate depreciations, as well as progress of their own reform agendas.
+New geographies for growth, such as Africa and parts of Asia, offer opportunities to build sustainable growth models but they also bring challenges on economic, legal, and institutional fronts.

 For a full overview of The Conference Board Global Economic Outlook 2015, download StraightTalk® which includes the strategic overview of the outlook (members only).